rastapasta/foodsharing/README.md

 * Conversations
   * Send and receive messages
   * Connect to and handle WebSocket chat interface
-  * Push Notifications while app runs in the background (iOS only for now)
+  * Local Notifications while app runs in the background (iOS only for now)
+  * Background conversations list pull every 15 minutes with Local Notification (iOS only for)
   * Display number of unread conversations as icon badge on home screen (iOS only for now)
   * Persist message drafts (per conversation)
   * Group chats (incl. multiple avatars displayed)